Sunday, December 01, 2024

 Biography

 Author of Down in the River and Horses All Over Hell, Ryan is a graduate of the Iowa Writers' Workshop.
 He mentored writers in PEN America's Justice Writing Program for ten years until 2025.
-He has taught at Oregon State, Boise State, and Ramapo College.
+He has taught creative writing at University of Iowa as a graduate student, introduction to literature at Oregon State, advanced creative writing at Boise State, and composition and literature at Ramapo College.
 Ryan was a Tennessee Williams Scholar at Sewanee and a fiction reader at Tin House.
-His story collection, Horses All Over Hell, was a finalist for the Bakeless, the Hudson, and the Ohio State Prize in Short Fiction.
-His books are discussed in Poets & Writers, Kirkus Review, Fiction Writers Review, Paste Magazine, Rain Taxi Review of Books, Canada's Miramichi Reader, and elsewhere.
 His stories appear in Antioch Review, Alaska Quarterly, Crab Orchard, Image, Other Voices, and Quick Fiction.
 He has received grants from Oregon Regional Arts and the Idaho Humanities Council.
 Ryan's book KARMINA was a 2024 semifinalist in the Tucson Festival of Books Literary Awards.
+A former publisher controls his Google Control Panel, but most of his reviews etc. are found on this site.

 Inquiries should be sent to colorwheel22 (at) icloud.com, or 458-234-3541.